authrocket/authrocket-ruby/README.md

 To enable caching, a cache store must be configured.
 On Rails, `authrocket` automatically uses Rails.cache, so simply ensure that's setup appropriately.

-If not using Rails (or if you with to use a different cache store even when using Rails), add this to your AuthRocket initializer:
+If not using Rails (or if you wish to use a different cache store even when using Rails), add this to your AuthRocket initializer:

     cache_options = {} # app specific
     AuthRocket::Api.cache_store = RedisCacheStore.new(cache_options)